ADGLY/ACCL-Coyote-Experiments/README.md

 # Programming the bitstreams

 1. Log into a U55C machine
-2. Run: `ACCL/test/refdesigns/Coyote/flow_alveo.sh . ./finn/<output_folder_name>/<optional_rank>/bitfile/cyt_top ./ACCL/test/refdesigns/Coyote/driver`
+2. From ACCL/test/refdesigns/Coyote run: `./flow_alveo.sh <absolute_path_to_current_working_directory> ../../../../cybersecurity/<output_folder_name>/<optional_rank>/bitfile/cyt_top ./driver`
 3. Specify the id of the board that match the rank of the bitstreams you want to program

 # Run the examples

 ## Standalone

+1. Log into a U55C machine
-1. Create a build folder in ACCL/test/refdesigns/Coyote/sw
+2. Create a build folder in ACCL/test/refdesigns/Coyote/sw
-2. From the build directory run: `cmake .. -DTARGET_DIR=../../../../../software/test_standalone.cpp`
+3. From the build directory run: `/usr/bin/cmake .. -DTARGET_DIR=../../../../../software/standalone/`
-3. Run make from the build directory
+4. Run make from the build directory
-4. Run the executable
+5. Run the executable

 ## Distributed